Royal Parks Movement Strategy Survey

 It would be useful for me to know your views, including whether the parks should ban through traffic to improve air quality and pedestrian and cyclist safety ‐ and whether you care if that made other roads around the park worse.

-Your views will assist me in forming the response from Friends of Regent’s Park, so please email@example.com by 10 July, or copy your survey response to the same address.
+Your views will assist me in forming the response from Friends of Regent’s Park, so please email them firstname.lastname@example.org by 10 July.

 There is very little time for this input evidence gathering stage, but we may also hold a meeting later to debate the draft strategy when that has been circulated, unless we can include it in our End of Season review on 28 October.
 It would be useful to know if you would be interested in attending such a meeting.